 Dr.Verna explains how her power model give strategies and tools for increasing workplace morale

 In a time where the economy is suffering, major corporations are downsizing, employee morale is low, and you might be sick and tired of being sick and tired, the thought of “Adding” to others might sound ridiculous!
-However, if you read on for one minute, I will share a phenomenon called the “Adder Effect” that will help you through these difficult times and when applied, will increase your influence and value in the workplace.
+However, if you read on for one minute, I will share a phenomenon called the “Adder Effect” that will help you through these difficult times and when applied, will increase your influence, positive thinking and value in the workplace.

 The “Adder Effect” is based on two core principles.
 The first , servant leadership comes from research showing that the one who serves with the motive to simply help others is the one who transforms into a ‘true leader”.
 To serve means to help others without expecting anything in return.
 Are you willing to serve someone else’s vision?